Stonehill College

 Euclid’s Algorithm and Greatest Common Divisors

 The greatest common divisor of two integers is the largest integer that divides both evenly.
 For example, the greatest common divisor (gcd) of 24 and 15 is 3.
-One way to calculate the gcd of two numbers, a and b, is simply try all numbers starting from the smaller of the two down to one.
+One way to calculate the gcd of two numbers, a and b, is to simply try all the numbers starting from the smaller of the two given numbers down to one.
 The first of these numbers that divides both a and b evenly, is the greatest common divisor.

 a